Malta Residency to Citizenship by Investment Program

 • Dependents such as spouse, children (18 or less), Adult children (18 or more less than 27 years unmarried), Senior parents (aged 55 or above) must be fully supported by main applicant.

-• Not from a restricted country (see below)
+• Not from a blacklisted country (see below)

 Citizenship application will be refused if, applicant or dependents